 - Southall & Brent Revisited (SABRE) - Learn more

 - Wirral Child Health & Development Study (WCHADS)

-NEW LONGITUDINAL STUDIES ON THE MENTAL HEALTH IMPACT OF COVID-19
+NEW STUDIES & COLLABORATIVE INITIATIVES ON MENTAL HEALTH & COVID-19

 A number of new studies have been initiated to explore the effects of the pandemic on mental health, along with coordination efforts to facilitate collaboration between these studies.

 The Wellcome Longitudinal Population Study (LPS) COVID-19 Steering Group & Secretariat has developed the Wellcome Trust Covid-19 Questionnaire to maximise the benefits gained from pandemic data collection by existing cohorts at minimal added cost and maximal public benefit.